-His studies, however, were interrupted in 1949 when he was called to serve in the Korean War.
-A U.S. Navy pilot, Armstrong flew 78 combat missions during this military conflict.
+In 1949, as part of his scholarship, Armstrong trained as a pilot in the Navy and two years later, served in the Korean War.
+He flew 78 combat missions during this military conflict.
 He left the service in 1952, and returned to college.
 A few years later, Armstrong joined the National Advisory Committee for Aeronautics (NACA), which later became the National Aeronautics and Space Administration (NASA).
 For this government agency he worked in a number of different capacities, including serving as a test pilot and an engineer.
 He tested many high-speed aircraft, including the X-15, which could reach a top speed of 4,000 miles per hour.

 In his personal life, Armstrong started to settle down.
 He married Janet Shearon on January 28, 1956.
 The couple soon added to their family.
 Son Eric arrived in 1957, followed daughter Karen in 1959.
 Sadly, Karen died of complications related to an inoperable brain tumor in January 1962.
 The following year, the Armstrongs welcomed their third child, son Mark.